rallyos/subalogue/README.md

 The web container runs [Reflex](https://github.com/cespare/reflex) on startup, so the binary will be rebuilt and started again on every file change.

 #### Check out the client
-The frontend is built with Vue, [check it out here](https://github.com/shifting-photons/subalogue_client).
+The frontend is built with Vue.
+[Check out the app](https://github.com/shifting-photons/subalogue_client).

 ### Development
 #### Database changes
 [Migrate](https://github.com/golang-migrate/migrate) Is used to create migrations for the DB.

-#### Create a migration
-To create new migration, run the migrate container with entrypoint override:
-`docker-compose run --entrypoint="migrate create -ext sql -dir /migrations -seq {name}" migrate`

 #### Apply the migrations
-Most of the times, a single `docker-compose run migrate` is sufficient.
+Still in TODO.
 There are some specifics that are best explained in their [README](https://github.com/golang-migrate/migrate/blob/master/GETTING_STARTED.md)

 ## How To Contribute